li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

 #pagebreak()
 = Appendix

-All the code and data used in this paper can be found at the repository #link("https://github.com/li3zhen1/sociolinguistics-greeting-analysis")[sociolinguistics-greeting-analysis].
+All the code and data used in this project can be found at the repository #link("https://github.com/li3zhen1/sociolinguistics-greeting-analysis")[sociolinguistics-greeting-analysis].

 == Obtaining and Analyzing Movie Subtitle Data

 + Collect the movie names from #link("https://movie.douban.com/explore")[Douban Explore] to filter the movies.
 Paste the #link("https://github.com/li3zhen1/sociolinguistics-greeting-analysis/blob/main/captions/script.js")[scripts] in the browser console and it will automatically click the expand button for 10 times and print 200 \~ 300 movie names in the console.

 + Run `movie_caption_crawl.ipynb` to crawl the movie subtitles.
 Switch IP if blocked by the website.

   - The movie names are only fuzzy matched in the search box of zimuku.net.
 Some manual work is needed to remove the wrong matches.

 + Run `clean.ipynb` to clean the downloaded subtitles.